Healthy snacking can go a long way to helping your children get their recommended nutrition each day.

 Always Leave Fruit Out

-You can immediately change your kids’ snacking choices by limiting what’s readily available.
-Clean out salty and high-calorie snacks to be replaced with fresh fruit and produce.
-Start simply by placing apples, oranges, bananas or berries prominently in the kitchen or living area.
-If fruit is all that’s available to snack on, they’ll gradually take to it as a snacking staple.
-A well stocked fruit bowl is a very attractive item and you may find the whole family is drawn to it.
+You can immediately influence your children towards healthy snacking by limiting what’s readily available.
+Clean out salty and high-calorie snacks, and replace them with fresh fruit and vegetables.
+Start simply by placing apples, oranges, bananas, or berries prominently in the kitchen or living area.
+If fruit is what’s readily available to snack on, they’ll gradually take to it as a snacking staple.
+A well-stocked fruit bowl is a very attractive item and you may find the whole family is drawn to it.